 - Fish Oil and Red Yeast Rice vs Simvastatin to Reduce Cholesterol

 - Red Yeast Rice Revisited for Lowering Cholesterol

 - Chinese Red Yeast Rice for Lowering Cholesterol?

 One recent study found that a diet consisting of 2-3 ounces per day of pistachio nuts was effective in improving lipid profiles in patients:

-One study found that consumption of phytostanol margarine was effective in reducing cholesterol levels in both users an non-users of statin medication.
+One study found that the consumption of phytostanol margarine was effective in reducing cholesterol levels in both users and non-users of statin medication.